vanphan24/consul-mesh-to-lambda/README.md

 Note, as an option, instead of **Your-Lambda-ARN**, you can set it to "*" which will give permission to invoke ***any*** lambda function.

 7. Click **Review policy**, provide name for new policy, and **Create policy**.

 # Configure Lambda on Consul

 Next, we need to register our lambda function to Consul so Consul knows about it.
-We will do it the manual way to help you understand what is occuring.
-But there’s an automated registration method using Terraform to deploy a [Lambda registrator](https://www.consul.io/docs/lambda/registration#automatic-lambda-function-registration).
+We will do it the manual way to help you understand what is occuring under the covers.
+But there’s an automated registration method using a [Lambda registrator](https://www.consul.io/docs/lambda/registration#automatic-lambda-function-registration) which is deployed with Terraform.

 1. Give your lambda function a name that will be used by Consul.
 We will use "backend-lambda-demo" for this demo.